 as well as a letter from the Park Superintendent, allowing you to metal detect in the park (no cost for this).

-In that letter we ask that if anything valuable (that someone might have lost) is found it is returned to the lost and found at the park main office to be claimed.
+Any found personal items must be returned to the lost and found at the Park main office to be claimed.